Stav141/Speaking-Chatgpt/README.txt

 !!
-You will need Google Cloud (for text ot speech token)!!
+You will need Google Cloud (for the text-to-speech token)!!

 anotherone.bat serves to log into the chatgpt session, without being logged into a session you will not be able to receive replies from ChatGpt